hasibzunair/RSUD20K/object_detectors/README.md

 ```
 ## 1. Dataset

-Open a new folder named `datasets` and keep it under `object_detectors/` folder.
+Open two new folder named `datasets` and `datasets_json` and keep it under `object_detectors/` folder.
 Our project utilizes two prominent data formats: **COCO** and **YOLO**.
 The YOLO format is specifically employed for the Yolov8 variants (l, s, m), while the COCO format is adopted for the rtmdet and detr models.
 For an in-depth understanding of these formats, explore the COCO format [here](https://roboflow.com/formats/coco-json) and the YOLO format [here](https://roboflow.com/formats/yolov8-pytorch-txt).
 For details on format, see [here](https://github.com/meituan/YOLOv6/blob/main/docs/Train_custom_data.md#1-prepare-your-own-dataset).

 **Example of data formats**: